kanika-raheja/SmartTV_Gesture_Recognition/README.md

 Your task is to train a model on the 'train' folder which performs well on the 'val' folder as well (as usually done in ML projects).
 We have withheld the test folder for evaluation purposes - your final model's performance will be tested on the 'test' set.

-To get started with the model building process, you first need to get the data on your persistent storage.
-In order to get the data on the persistent storage, perform the following steps in order.

-    Download the above zip file containing the Perl script and upload it on your persistent storage in a folder of your choice
-    Open the terminal
-    Go to the path where you have kept the zip file on the terminal and execute 'unzip gdown.pl-master.zip'.
-You'll find an unzipped folder 'gdown.pl-master'.
-    Run the following commands in order: apt-get remove wget apt-get update apt-get upgrade apt-get dist-upgrade apt-get install wget
-    Now, move to the folder 'gdown.pl-master' on the terminal and execute './gdown.pl https://drive.google.com/file/d/1ehyrYBQ5rbQQe6yL4XbLWe3FMvuVUGiL/view?usp=sharing Neural_Nets.zip'
-    Execute 'unzip Neural_Nets.zip' and there you have the data with you.

 Two Architectures: 3D Convs and CNN-RNN Stack

 After understanding and acquiring the dataset, the next step is to try out different architectures to solve this problem.